jayminwest/SwarmLearning/README.md

 #### Collector

 - **File:** `agents/collector.py`
-- **Role:** Ingests and collects user information into Zettelkasten markdown notes.
+- **Role:** Ingests and collects user information into Zettelkasten Markdown notes.
 - **Responsibilities:**
   - Handles data entry from "1 - Rough Notes" and "2 - Source Material".
   - Performs metadata tagging.
   - Parses content from various inputs (text, PDFs, media).
-  - Converts inputs into structured markdown in "6 - Full Notes".
+  - Converts inputs into structured Markdown in "6 - Full Notes".
   - Assigns unique IDs to new notes and links them to existing ones.

 **Key Features:**
 - Utilizes functions like `read_note_file` and `list_notes` to manage note files effectively.

 #### Teacher

 - **File:** `agents/teacher.py`
-- **Role:** Assists the user in internalizing and learning from their markdown notes.
+- **Role:** Assists the user in internalizing and learning from their Markdown notes.
 - **Responsibilities:**
   - Creates learning plans based on content from "6 - Full Notes".
   - Generates quizzes and flashcards for key concepts.
   - Extracts key concepts from "Main Notes" and relevant tags.

 **Key Features:**
 - Leverages functions like `read_note_file` and `list_notes` to access and utilize note content for educational purposes.